Sitecore-Hackathon/2023-The-Marginals/ENTRYFORM.md

 ## Comments
-The purpose of the module was to enhance SXA by the count down timer in order to get a new SXA module that can be used anywhere.
-Seen the countdown timer in a lot of web pages.
-The idea was to create a template and in that template fill it in with Date, and the text for dyas, years, and months.
-This also works for sales that have an expiration and then get the price expiration date and see the time that it will expire.
+In conclusion, the main objective of the module was to add a countdown timer to Sitecore Experience Accelerator (SXA) in order to provide a new SXA module that can be used on any page.
+The countdown timer component is a commonly seen feature on many websites, and can be used to create a sense of urgency or anticipation on pages.
+The module was designed to provide a customizable countdown timer component that can be easily configured to suit the needs of different sites or campaigns.
+The component is built with a template that allows content editors to fill in the target date and time, and the text for days, years, and months.
+This functionality can also be used for sales that have an expiration, by specifying the price expiration date and seeing the time remaining until it expires.
+Overall, the module enhances the capabilities of SXA and provides an intuitive way to add a countdown timer component to any page.